-Based on the 2017 estimates, with the 2020 census it is likely that four cities will go from third-class to second-class cities, and two cities will go from fourth-class to third-class cities.
+Based on the 2018 estimates with the 2020 census, it is likely that four cities will go from third-class to second-class cities, and two cities will go from fourth-class to third-class cities.

-1 Minn.
-Stat. § 410.33 "If a city charter is silent on a matter that is addressed for statutory cities by chapter 412 or other general law and general law does not prohibit a city charter from addressing the matter or expressly provide that a city charter prevails over general law on the matter, then the city may apply the general law on the matter."
+provide that a city charter prevails over general law on the matter, then the city may apply the general law on the matter."